Accreditation & Quality Assurance

-In Canada, since post-secondary education falls under provincial, rather than national, jurisdiction, each province uses its own quality assurance processes to ensure the legitimacy of institutions.
-Each province or territory in Canada has developed its own quality assurance mechanisms to ensure the legitimacy of institutions, public and private.
-In BC, acts of the provincial legislature establish and govern public institutions and the Minster of Advanced Education, Skills, & Training approves individual degree programs for both public and private institutions informed by recommendations from the Degree Quality Assessment Board (DQAB) .
-The BC Council on Admissions and Transfer relies on these quality assurance mechanisms as a criterion for considering membership to the BC Transfer System but is not, itself, charged with responsibility for quality assessment or recognition of institutions or programs.
+In Canada, post-secondary education falls under provincial jurisdiction, and each province or territory in Canada has developed its own quality assurance mechanisms to ensure the legitimacy of institutions, public and private.
+In BC, acts of the provincial legislature establish and govern public institutions and the Minster responsible for advanced education approves individual degree programs for both public and private institutions informed by recommendations from the Degree Quality Assessment Board (DQAB).
+BCCAT relies on these quality assurance mechanisms as a criterion for considering membership to the BC Transfer System but is not, itself, charged with responsibility for quality assessment or recognition of institutions or programs.

 Use of the Term "Accredited"